helxplatform/helx-ui/README.md

 With this setup appstore and tycho will use your local cluster enabling full interaction with launched app instances.

+### Local UI with Appstore in Kubernetes

+TODO.
+This isn't supported as of yet Production Appstore doesn't set CORS headers on any requests.
+In order for login/user sessions to work properly, you'd need to run the local UI and external Appstore instance on the same origin to properly share session information.

 ## Environment Config

 HeLx-UI works by generating an `env.json` file from your environment that is used within the app.